CodePartnersMD/MD301-guide/curriculum/05-deployment/LAB.md

 #### How are we implementing it?

+- Complete at least four of the following six features:
-- Use CDNs for content from libraries and remove the files, as applicable
+  - Use CDNs for content from libraries and remove the source code files from the project, as applicable
   - Select new icons from IcoMoon or Font Awesome
   - In tablet view, show a fixed navigation menu instead of a hamburger menu
   - Add a video background
   - Add an image carousel
   - Add any other UI features that you feel will make your portfolio unique and personalized

 ## Assignment 2: Responsive web design